hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### Good to know

-To reduce network usage, HTTP responses are cached with 30s time-to-live by default.
+To reduce network usage, HTTP responses are cached with 5 time-to-live by default.
 This cache is then reused for requests with identical HTTP request config, e.g. headers, method, url.

+This cache is usable for probes which does not have [chaining requests.](https://hyperjumptech.github.io/monika/guides/examples#requests-chaining)

 ## Request Body